prl-julia/julia-sub/README.md

 - `foo(x :: T, xs :: Vector{T}) where T`
 - `x :: Int`

+We collect method type signatures and all other type annotations to the right of `::`, which includes type assertions and types of fields.

 **Note.** `MacroTools.jl` package has a handy function `isdef` to check for function definitions, but it seems to
 [always return true](https://github.com/FluxML/MacroTools.jl/issues/172).
 ~~We can use that to process method signatures.~~

-But we also want to collect information from nested function definitions and stand-alone type assertions.

 - `longdef` turns all functions into long forms, including nested expressions
 - `splitdef` conveniently processes any function definition form (short, long, anonymous) except for the do-notation

+But we also want to collect information from nested function definitions and stand-alone type assertions.
+This is done manually with `@capture`.

+### Type declarations

 ## Repository Organization